 Student Researchers: Kiyanna Kinsey, Mizan Chin, Rokhaya Diop, Tachchapak Rittaprom External Collaborators: Alex Alberto Santos and Tatiana Damasceno Project Overview In this project, we aim to identify and research medicinal plants and their cultural significance in various Afro-descendant communities in Brazil.
-We also provide a brief historical and cultural context of Afro-descendants in Brazil, delving into the relevance of medicinal plants in Afro-Brazilian religious practices and cultural beliefs.
-Our 3 primary research questions are: Methods and Approach: Results and key findings: Using information from ethnobotanical studies of various Afro-descendent communities around Brazil, we created a table containing a list of medicinal […]
+We also provide a brief historical and cultural context of Afro-descendants, delving into the relevance of medicinal plants in Afro-Brazilian religious practices and cultural beliefs.
+Our three primary research questions are: Methods and Approach: Results and key findings: Using information from ethnobotanical studies of various Afro-descendent communities around Brazil, we created a table containing a list of medicinal plants and […]

 Black Studies OERs